khamiltonuk/KristianKreativeKode/_posts/gathering-props.md

 ### What are props?

-A react component receives an object generally referred to as `props`, which can contain multiple properties that have been passed from the parent component.
+A react component receives an object generally referred to as `props` a the first argument.
+This object can contain multiple properties that have been passed from the parent component.
 These values can be accessed using the dot notation e.g. `props.isOpen`.

 ```jsx